 - Stability-Oriented people usually have high Social/Conventional dimensions;

 With this knowledge, the professionals I coach then tailor their communication to better leverage the other side’s personality.
 Each combination has specific language patterns or elements that draw them in.

 This framework facilitates persuasion and influence, be it for managing your talent, raising capital, or any other purpose.
 Therefore, it’s interesting to understand how each type of personality reacts to specific messaging and communication:

-- Logic-Dominant people react to the details.
+- Analysts people react to the details.
 They want to know everything to the deepest detail and do the due diligence.
 They focus on numbers, facts, processes.
 They react very well to breaking something down to its smallest components;

-- Achievement-Dominant are focused on getting things done and winning.
+- Dominants are focused on getting things done and winning.
 They want to waste no time and get to the point.
 They are short-term oriented and want to get quick wins right here and now.
 They react very well to being direct, focusing on the benefit for them and how it will help them surpass others;

-- Stability-Dominant are focused on how others feel and their well-being, and they want to understand how you can help them, they can help you, and your negotiation or joint purpose can help others, possibly the whole world.
+- Nurturers are focused on how others feel and their well-being, and they want to understand how you can help them, they can help you, and your negotiation or joint purpose can help others, possibly the whole world.
 They react well to statements of empathy, caring, talking about the long-term relationship;

 In Practice: Executive Case Study

 One of the executives I coach had a hard time making out different personalities.
 To him, all people sounded the same.
 We worked on getting him to listen attentively to subtle cues that indicate interests and patterns.